 Esperanza was established by the Hispanic Clergy of Philadelphia and vicinity in 1987 to demonstrate God’s call to service as expressed in Matthew 25:40.
 As Esperanza and the Latino community continues to grow, we have expanded the size and scope of our programs to address evolving needs and to improve the economic stability of the region.
-Esperanza’s portfolio includes housing and economic development, immigration services, job training through our Career Link Center, and a variety of educational opportunities including Esperanza Academy Charter School, Esperanza Cyber Charter School, The Barrio Youth Initiative, AMLA and Esperanza College of Eastern University.
+Esperanza’s portfolio includes housing and economic development, immigration services, job training through our Career Link Center, and a variety of educational opportunities including Esperanza Academy Charter School, Esperanza Cyber Charter School, Esperanza Youth Leadership Institute, AMLA, and Esperanza College of Eastern University.
 Additionally, Esperanza maintains a vast national network of over 14,000 Hispanic clergy and congregations and 500 nonprofit organizations.

-- Latino/Hispanic clergy and churches who demonstrate the ability to advance Esperanza’s mission of serving “the least of these” (Matthew 25:40).
-Priority will be given to programs and services that are reflective for Esperanza’s programming
+- Demonstrate the ability to advance Esperanza’s mission of serving “the least of these” (Matthew 25:40)

-- Latino/Hispanic clergy and churches who provide or promote educational or community development opportunities for individuals and communities
+- Provide or promote educational or community development opportunities for individuals and communities

-- Latino/Hispanic churches who seek to develop and enhance current leadership
+- Seek to develop and enhance current leadership

 Proposals are accepted on a rolling basis.
 Feel free to submit applications as they are completed.
 Applicants will only be awarded a maximum of one time per fiscal year.

-Should you have further questions, please contact email@example.com.
+Should you have further questions, please contact Anthony Ramos email@example.com.